 3. How Long Does It Take to Get a Personal Loan for Debt Consolidation?

-- Online Lenders: Typically the fastest option, with approval within minutes to hours, and funds deposited in 24-48 hours.
+The approval and funding time varies by lender, but here’s a general timeline: Approval Process:- Online Lenders: Typically the fastest option, with approval within minutes to hours, and funds deposited in 24-48 hours.

 - Banks and Credit Unions: May take a few days to a week for approval and disbursement.